Disclaimer

-This sweetest little pup has worn countless admirers over the past few years with his long smooth, silky hair, bright button-like eyes, and lovely size that makes you want to cuddle him.
+This sweet little pup has won countless admirers over the past few years with his long, smooth, silky hair, bright button-like eyes, and lovely size, which makes you want to cuddle him.
 No wonder the Havanese dog price is a bit high.

-If you plan to adopt this playful canine and wonder why the Havanese dog price is so high, you are at the right place to begin.
-This article will provide an overview of the Havanese dog breed and the reasons behind adult Havanese cost and price of a puppy.
-Keep reading to know if this no-shedding people-oriented pup is worth the load on your wallet.
+If you plan to adopt this playful canine and wonder why the price of an adult Havanese dog is so high, you are at the right place to begin.
+This article will provide an overview of the Havanese dog breed, the reasons behind the cost of adult Havanese, and the price of healthy Havanese puppies.
+Keep reading to find out if this no-shedding, people-oriented pup is worth the load on your wallet.

 Havanese Facts

-• Havanese dogs are small, active, intelligent, and extroverted, with long, silky coats in various colors.
+- Havanese dogs are small, active, intelligent, and extroverted.
+They have long, silky coats in various colors.

-• Other potential expenses for having a Havanese dog include food, medical supplies, daycare services, and pet insurance.
+- Other potential expenses for having a Havanese dog include food, medical supplies, daycare services, and a pet insurance policy.

 Havanese Dog Price: Why So Expensive?